 Why This Recipe Works

-- Enjoy these muffins for breaskfast, brunch or afternoon snack.
+- You can enjoy these blueberry and white chocolate muffins for breaskfast, brunch or afternoon snack just like my cherry chocolate muffins!

-- They pack up well and stay moist for days.
+- White chocolate and blueberry muffins stay moist for days!

 Ingredients

-- Blueberries: I recommend anywhere between 1 and 1/2 to 2 cups of fresh or frozen blueberries.
+- Blueberries: I recommend 1 cup of fresh or frozen blueberries.
 Don’t thaw frozen blueberries.
+If you love baking with blueberries, try my chocolate blueberry cake, blueberry cupcakes recipe and blueberry and lemon cookies.

 - Eggs: Use 2 large room temperature eggs.